ksanoj/EQraider/README.md

 # EQRaider

 EQRaider is a toolkit for modern EverQuest raiding with bot control and synchronized raid features.
-It provides dynamic combat behavior, group buffing, raid burn modes, and a set of commands to control your raid bots.
+It provides dynamic combat behavior, raid buffing, raid burn modes, and a set of commands to control your raid bots.

 ---